PhillHenry/accelerate_devops/hugo/content/blog/tickets_please.md

 ## Automatic documentation!

 There’s a nice little trick you can do to link the code to the requirements.
-If the data scientists have a standard naming convention for the branches on which they work, their code can automagically be linked to the requirements.
+If the devs have a standard naming convention for the branches on which they work, their code can automagically be linked to the requirements.
 Free.
 No extra documentation needed.

 Let’s take an example.
 Here is some code that was written years ago.
 Note that every line of code is associated with a ticket number via source control (Git, in our case).
 Your favourite development environment will generally show this as we can see below.
-Here we’re using the data scientist’s favourite: PyCharm:
+Here we’re using PyCharm:

 ![Note the naming convention of the branch](/img/blog/ticket_code.png)

 The best thing is that you can tell your code editor to link this code with the ticket with just one click.
-If future data scientists scratch their head over why you took certain decisions in the machine learning pipeline, they need only click that link and behold!
+If future devs scratch their head over why you took certain decisions, they need only click that link and behold!

 ![Click that link!](/img/blog/ticket_open.png)